 When it comes to Amplifiers, the Radio Amateur is responsible for making sure his amplifier operates within the guidelines established by the FCC and that it does not cause unwanted ipassnterference.
 This is a Broadband Amplifier and will require some sort of Low Pass Filter (LPF) or Band Pass Filter (BPF) on the output to attenuate harmonics.
 You may already have one you intend to use.

-The design and components which have been selected require that the operational criteria of 1) an Input of 1W max –AND-- 2) an Output of 20W max ………whichever comes first, NOT be exceeded.
+The design and components which have been selected require that the operational criteria of 1) an Input of ~100mW –AND-- 2) an Output of 5W max ………whichever comes first, NOT be exceeded.
 To allow some adjustment, the input to the Amplifier has places for a Pi network Input Attenuator of your selection (Rx, Ry, Ry) ….3dB, 6dB, etc. Parts for a 3dB (50% power reduction) attenuator are provided in the kit.
 The purpose of the attenuator is to reduce input power and to provide proper 50ohm matching for the driver.
 This design has been extensively tested and optimized to provide good matching to 50ohms without the attenuator.
 If you elect to not use an attenuator, replace Rx with a jumper and do not install either Ry.

 The design also provides Class C operation (CW only).
 This allows lower power consumption when you really don’t need linear operation.
-A single resistor reduces the Gate Bias current on both MOSFETs to around 25-35mA each.
-Testing has shown them to remain adequately balanced.
-You can also use the potentiometers to adjust this if you prefer and only want to run Class C (for CW).
+The Gate Bias current on the MOSFET is set to around 20mA with the potentiometer if you prefer and only want to run Class C (for CW)....much less heat generated.